Zeyu-Li/Unity-Tutorial-3D/README.md

 This is my default setup.
 The **Scene** panel is the most important viewport.
 This is where you modify the scene.
 The **Game** scene only turns on if you hit play.
 It is a preview of what the user will see if you build the current scene.

 On the right hand side, we have the **Project** directory (folder) panel on the bottom.
 This is where all your assets are (ie art, music, scripts).
 The **Hierarchy** is like a layers panel in Photoshop.
 It is an arrangement of all elements in the scene.
-For every element of the scene can be hidden from the view by hitting eye button when hovering on the element.
+For every element of the scene can be hidden from the view by hitting the eye button when hovering on the element.
 The lock button is the pointer icon.
-The **Inspector** contains all modifiable aspect of an element along with info.
+The **Inspector** contains all modifiable aspects of an element along with info.
 This is where you drag scripts in the element.

 Other panels include a console, which will output when the game is run.
 The **Animator** and **Animation** go hand in hand and creates animation for sprites.